-SOIL MICROBES AND SOIL BIOLOGY
+SOIL ADDITIVES AND SOIL BIOLOGY

-There is no doubt that soybean producers are looking for every edge to increase yield and profit, and to increase the sustainability of production in their fields.
-One of the more tempting avenues is to use inputs that are touted to improve the soil environment that provides the medium for soybean roots.
-Hopefully the following narrative will shed some light on how soil additives and/or biologicals might be a future input to accomplish this.
+Soybean producers are constantly looking for new ideas and technologies they can use to increase yield and profit, and to increase the sustainability of their production.
+One of the newer approaches is to use soil additives or amendments that are being promoted and sold to improve the soil environment that provides the medium for soybean roots.

-A soil amendment or additive is any material added to a soil to improve its physical characteristics such as water infiltration and retention, permeability, drainage, aeration, and structure, and/or its microbial activity.
-The goal from adding any soil amendment is to provide a better or improved environment for plant roots and soil microbes.
+A soil amendment or additive is any material that is added to improve a soil's physical characteristics such as water infiltration and retention, permeability, drainage, aeration, structure, and/or its microbial activity.
+The goal from adding any soil amendment is to provide an improved environment for plant roots that will enhance their support functions for the aboveground plant.